 Today, EDEN is a nationally recognized housing provider through our scattered site properties, Permanent Supportive Housing buildings, and rental voucher programs.
 While EDEN focuses on such housing activities as development, location, housing stability, landlord relations, inspection, maintenance, and management, the agency also partners very closely with dozens of community-based agencies to ensure tenants obtain the support services they need to improve their health and well-being and sustain permanent housing.

-Housing is our foundation, and the linkage of housing and services is the key to the success of the clients we serve.
+Housing is our foundation, and the linkage of housing and services is the key to the success of the participants we serve.

 1 (scattered site property)